 If you or your spouse served in the U.S. military during a period of war—whether you saw combat or not—you are likely eligible for VA Benefits as you get older.
 It doesn’t matter if you or your spouse was injured in combat or retired from the military; you may still be eligible for valuable Aid & Attendance benefits to help you pay for long-term care.

-Call the Elder Law Attorneys at Ross & Shoalmire, P.L.L.C. for a review of your situation.
+Call the Veteran's Benefits Attorneys at Ross & Shoalmire, P.L.L.C. for a review of your situation.
 If you are eligible, we will help you through the complicated application process to get you the financial assistance you need.

 Thousands of qualified veterans fail to tap into the VA Benefits that are available to them as they age.
 Our experienced VA Benefits Attorneys and paralegals are here for you if you or your spouse served at least 90 days in the U.S. military and you are struggling to make ends meet or to pay for assisted living.
 Contact one of our four offices in Texas to see if we can help you get the care you need when you need it most.

 When a loved one is no longer capable of managing their finances or caring for themselves without help, you may want to step in as a court-appointed guardian.
 Even if the person in need is your spouse, you will have to go through a complicated process in Texas to become their guardian.
 Ultimately, Guardianship will be granted by a Probate court.
 Other situations that require Probate include executing a Will after someone has passed and handling the distribution of assets when the deceased did not have a Will.

 Whether you are seeking Guardianship or are involved in the administration of a loved one’s estate, you will need a probate attorney by your side to help you navigate what could be a difficult process.
 The attorneys as Ross & Shoalmire, P.L.L.C. are available to guide you through the process in Texas and Arkansas, and can also offer advance planning solutions that could help you avoid Probate court altogether.